 DEP ensures clean air, land and water.
 They oversee the safe management and recycling of solid and hazardous wastes.
 We ensure the timely cleanup of hazardous waste sites and spills, along with working to preserve the state’s wetlands and coastal resources.

 State plans are OSHA approved workplace safety and health programs operated by individual states or U.S. territories.
-State plans are monitored by OSHA.
+State plans most cover at least everything in the corresponding OSHA standard.

 OSHA Compliance Regulations